thebrisklab/EyeTrackingFMRI/README.md

 7. **Model Diagnostics for OLS function**: To randomly pick the OLS model to do the model diagnostics on residuals
    - Function Signature: {Function input:} (1.
 Log.Y from 5, 2.
 Design matrix form 3.2) $\rightarrow$ {Returns:} (list of 1.
 ACF plot, 2.PACF plot, 3.
 Q-Q plot, 4.Histogram)

+#### A "big" function was also constructed to call the above functions all at once.
+However, I recommend making such separate subfunctions because 1. it is easier to debug, and 2. some subjecpts have different available data points to analyze, and such subfunctions can be used to change the parameters for a single participant.

 # The required R packages
 #### 1.